sultanahammad/sultanahammad.github.io/education.md

 Thesis: *An Empirical Mode Decomposition (EMD) based on Steganographic Method for Digital Images*

 ### B.Sc. in Computer Science and Engineering
 **Mawlana Bhashani Science and Technology University, Bangladesh** — *2008–2012*

-Honors: *Dean's Award and Gold Medal for Obtaining First Position in the Department of Computer Science and Engineering for the session 2007-08*
+Honors: * <strong>Dean's Award</strong> and Gold Medal for Obtaining First Position in the Department of Computer Science and Engineering for the session 2007-08*

 ---